 I suspect some organisations will start to stop offering traditional voice services to their customers, and refusing to renew contracts for them.
 Nobody will want to be stuck trying to migrate a complex customer PSTN network while the clock ticks down.

 At the same time, organisations will be being offered the new range of ‘Single Order’ broadband services, to replace their existing data connections.
 There are few of these already on the market, such as Fibre-To-The-Premise.
 A few customers of these have already found that despite buying a ‘broadband line’, you cannot plug a phone into the wall socket!
 All these new services will have that same experience, and doubtless a few more people will be surprised that they haven’t got any telephone service there.

 It should be mentioned at this point that there is one group of suppliers and customers who aren’t necessarily changing.
 ‘Full LLU’ operators like Talk Talk have been supplying their own voice service over copper lines into their unbundled exchanges for some time, and these services are NOT included in the End of Life and End of Sale notices.

-The picture for residential consumers in the next 3-6 years is also complex, and while little has been said about the plans/options, I think we can expect to see some of the following hit the market, and the news, in that time.
+The picture for residential consumers in the coming years is also complex, and while little has been said about the plans/options, I think we can expect to see some of the following hit the market, and the news, in that time.

 We should shortly see the first of the ‘broadband only’ or ‘no line rental’ products come to the residential market, offering a cost-effective data-only connection.
 Many consumers have in effect migrated to mobile for their voice calls, so the ‘home landline’ has been gathering dust for a while now.
 Suppliers will target and seek to grow that segment.